Dragon Ball Z: Budokai (PlayStation 2)

 Early Development Leftovers

-Found inside the DATA_US.ADX archive are a few screenshots of what appears to be an EXTREMELY early version of the game, one that hasn't been seen anywhere else!
+Found inside the data_us.afs file is a few screenshots of what appears to be an EXTREMELY early version of the game, one that hasn't been seen anywhere else!
 It's unknown how far back these screenshots date, but it appears to be one of the earliest versions of the game based on the extremely crude design of the character select screen, and the completely different artstyle for the character portraits.
 The models seen in the early cutscene screenshots appear to be unfinished as well.
+There are also some images left inside the files that shows bits of cutscenes from an early stage of the game that uses early models.

 The character icons in the HUD extend further to the sides and bottom than is normally viewable in-game, which leaves the full image unseen.